nlesc-sherlock/Sherlock/topics/deeplearning/startupguide.md

 7. Install Caffe following the [instructions](http://caffe.berkeleyvision.org/installation.html).
 Installing Caffe seems problematic, so pre-packed installation is easier.
 The follwoing steps are very quick and tested fromUbuntu, witin a VM.
 Use the docker container with Caffe (CPU or GPU flavours).
 [CPU flavour](https://hub.docker.com/r/tleyden5iwx/caffe-cpu-master/):
      * If you don't have docker installed use  `wget -qO- https://get.docker.com/ | sh`
-     * Go to your working directory, say Sherlock (we could linkit to our git hub repo): `cd Sherlock`
+     * Go to your working directory, say Sherlock (we could link it soon to our git hub repo): `cd Sherlock`
      * `~/Sherlock$ docker run -ti --rm  -v $PWD:/Sherlock tleyden5iwx/caffe-cpu-master bash`

-    This will start the docker VM and map your local Sherlock to a Sherlock directory within docker.
-Beware: all files generated from within the Docker VM will be owned by root!
+    This will start the docker VM and map your local Sherlock directory to a Sherlock directory within docker. **Beware: all files generated from within the Docker VM will be owned by root!**
     * These should work without error:

          `ipytnon`